pymeasure/pymeasure/docs/tutorial/graphical.rst

 Using the estimator widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to provide estimates of the measurement procedure, an EstimatorWidget is provided that allows the user to define and calculate estimates.
+In order to provide estimates of the measurement procedure, an :class:`~pymeasure.display.widgets.EstimatorWidget` is provided that allows the user to define and calculate estimates.
 The widget is automatically activated when the :code:`get_estimates` method is added in the :code:`Procedure`.

-The quickest and most simple implementation of the :code:`get_estimates` function simple returns a the estimated duration of the measurement in seconds (as an :code:`int` or a :code:`float`).
+The quickest and most simple implementation of the :code:`get_estimates` function simply returns the estimated duration of the measurement in seconds (as an :code:`int` or a :code:`float`).
 As an example, in the example provided in the ManagedWindow section, the :code:`Procedure` is changed to:

 .. code-block:: python

    class RandomProcedure(Procedure):